spread-ai/docs-appsmith-fork/docs/reference/widgets/datepicker.md

 You can also use the built-in [**Moment.js**](https://momentjs.com/docs/) library in Studio to parse the date in the format required.

-For example, If you want to convert the selected date and time to the IST timezone (Asia/Kolkata), click the **JS** button and add the following code:
+For example, if you want to convert the selected date and time to the IST timezone (Asia/Kolkata), click the **JS** button and add the following code:

 ```js
 {{ '{{ moment(datePickerName.selectedDate).tz("Asia/Kolkata").format() }}' }}